 St Paul Soul Food Catering joins the St Peter Stiftskeller family.
 This highly successful catering concept focuses on individuality, exclusivity and professional service for every event.

-Redesign of Willibaldhöhle and the garden.
+Redesign of the Willibaldhöhle and the arcade courtyard.

 Art is long!